 Identification of Groucho Targets by Developmental Stage

 Groucho is a crucial regulator of gene expression throughout development and is centrally involved in the establishment of embryonic patterning in the early embryo.
 While several Groucho regulatory targets are known, it is suspected that the majority of Groucho targets have yet to be identified.
 To this end, we analyzed the transcriptomes of staged embryos expressing multiple dosages of Groucho.
 These included fly lines maternally overexpressing Groucho at two levels, two-fold and four-fold higher than endogenous, as well as a line overexpressing a Groucho deletion mutant lacking the central SP domain (Gro∆SP).
 Additionally, we analyzed the transcriptome of embryos lacking maternally-contributed functional Groucho.
-These embryos express a severely truncated and non-functional form of Groucho.
+These embryos embryos are derived from female germline clones of a Gro allele that give rise to a severely truncated and therefore non-functional Gro allele.

 Perturbation of Groucho levels results in the misregulation of a significant proportion of the Drosophila genome over each timespan (Fig 2-k).
 The Groucho loss-of-function phenotype was more severe than that obtained from overexpression, with over 10% of genes exhibiting changes in expression level at each timepoint.
-As Groucho is known to restrict the expression patterns of several transcription factors (including tailless and huckebein), it is suspected that many of these potential Groucho targets are secondary targets of Groucho and are not regulated by direct Groucho occupancy of their enhancer regions.
+As Groucho is known to restrict the expression patterns of many developmental regulators including transcription factors, splicing factors, and signaling molecules (e.g., tailless, huckebein, zen, Sxl, dpp, etc.), it is suspected that many of these potential Groucho targets are secondary targets of Groucho and are not regulated by direct Groucho occupancy of their enhancer regions.

 Though the Groucho/TLE family of proteins have traditionally been thought of as obligate repressors, TLE3, a human Groucho ortholog, was recently shown to primarily serve as an activator, though the mechanism remains unknown{Villanueva:2011ff}.
 Additionally, CtBP, a canonical, short-range Drosophila corepressor, was shown to serve as a co-activator of certain Wnt-regulated genes, this switch in behavior being controlled by the protein’s oligomeric state{Bhambhani:2011je}.